Accession of Ukraine to the European Union: Application

 Following the Russian invasion of Ukraine in 2022, there were additional calls to start a formal accession process: Ukraine reiterated its desire to become a member of the union, and European Commission president von der Leyen stated that Ukraine belongs in the European Union.
 Slovak prime minister Eduard Heger expressed support for an accelerated accession process.

 On 26 February 2022, Polish president Andrzej Duda called for Ukraine's accelerated accession to the EU.
 On 27 February, Slovenian prime minister Janez Janša, together with Polish prime minister Mateusz Morawiecki, proposed a plan for Ukraine's rapid integration into the EU by 2030 in a letter to European Council president Charles Michel.
-Slovakian prime minister Eduard Heger also proposed to the EU to create a new special procedure for Ukrainian accession, in order to help Ukraine get back on its feet and recover from the war in the future.
+Slovak prime minister Eduard Heger also proposed to the EU to create a new special procedure for Ukrainian accession, in order to help Ukraine get back on its feet and recover from the war in the future.

 On 28 February, Ukraine officially submitted a letter of application for membership.
 Due to the ongoing crisis, President Zelenskyy requested immediate admission to the European Union under a special procedure.
 On the same day, eight EU states signed a letter supporting an accelerated accession process for Ukraine, and on 1 March, Hungarian foreign minister Péter Szijjártó stated his country would also support an accelerated process.
-On 1 March, the European Parliament, following a debate in which the President of Ukraine addressed and received applause, recommended that Ukraine be made an official candidate for EU membership.
+On 1 March, the European Parliament, following a debate in which the president of Ukraine addressed and received applause, recommended that Ukraine be made an official candidate for EU membership.
 The European Parliament voted to advance Ukraine's membership with 637 in favour, 13 against, and 26 abstained.

 On 1 March, the presidents of eight EU member states (Bulgaria, the Czech Republic, Estonia, Latvia, Lithuania, Poland, Slovakia and Slovenia) signed an open letter calling on Ukraine to be given the prospect of EU membership and start the process of negotiations immediately.
 On the same day, Hungarian foreign minister Péter Szijjártó called for Ukraine's accelerated accession to the European Union.